frida/frida-website/_i18n/en/_docs/javascript-api.md

     each element is either a string specifying the register, or a Number or **[NativePointer](#nativepointer)** specifying the immediate value.

+-   `putCallReg(reg)`: put a CALL instruction

+-   `putCallRegWithArguments(reg, args)`: put code needed for calling a C function with the specified `args`, specified as a JavaScript array where each element is either a string specifying the register, or a Number or NativePointer specifying the immediate value.

 -   `putBranchAddress(address)`: put code needed for branching/jumping to the
     given address